Marshall Ganz: Political consultant

 After leaving the UFWA in 1981, Ganz began working on California political campaigns—directing field programs, training organizers, and leading strategic planning for such candidates as Nancy Pelosi for Congress, Alan Cranston for Senate, Tom Bradley for governor, and governor Jerry Brown.
 He also worked on campaigns of such unions as the Hotel Employees and Restaurant Employees Union (HERE), Service Employees International Union (SEIU), and the Screen Actors Guild.
 In 1987 he formed and served as executive director of two groups to develop organizing programs, Services for Organizing and Leadership, and The Organizing Institute.
 He led voter registration, get-out-the-vote, and organizer training.
 He also conducted research on voting, leadership development, and community organizing.

 Return to Harvard

 Ganz returned to Harvard in 1991 (after a 28-year absence) to finish his undergraduate degree in history and government, graduating in 1992.
 He received a Master in Public Administration from the Kennedy School of Government in 1993 and a PhD in sociology in 2000.
 He became an instructor for the Kennedy School in 1994.
 Since completing his doctorate in 2000, he has been a lecturer in public policy, teaching courses on organizing, leadership, civic engagement, and community action research.
 He has collaborated with Harvard professors Theda Skocpol on African-American fraternal organizations, and with Lani Guinier for a course on law and social movements.

-Marshall Ganz teaches four courses at Harvard Kennedy School of Government: